Abir-Ashab/Mitre-Dataset/exfiltration process.md

 ### 6. **Check Google Drive**

 Your file (e.g., `secret.txt`) should now appear in the root of your Google Drive.
-You need to wait some minutes (1-2) to get the file there.
+You need to wait for some minutes (1-2) to get the file there.

 ---